 About the Joy of All Who Sorrow Church

-Whilst the majority of Orthodox Churches are to be found in large urban centres, our church seeks to minister to those Orthodox Christians scattered in the wide rural area between Norwich and Ipswich (to the North and South) and Lowestoft and Diss (to the East and West).
+Whilst the majority of Orthodox Churches are to be found in large urban centres, our church seeks to minister to those Orthodox Christians scattered in the wide rural area between Norwich and Ipswich (to the North and South) and Lowestoft and Bury St Edmunds (to the East and West).

 Set in extensive grounds, our church is one of a handful of purpose built Orthodox churches in this country complete with white wooden walls and blue cupolas.
 Through the generosity of our benefactors we have been able to supply the church with traditional furnishings and many ikons.